outerim/seussical-oak-hills-2018/index.md

 | Charlie Yates    | Fairy Tale Character | Orange   |
 | Hank Yates       | Dulocian             | Blue     |
 | Spencer Young    | Dulocian             | Blue     |

+## Music Lyrics

+#### STORY OF MY LIFE

+All- Story of my life.
+Booted from the ball.
+The party's off the hook, That's the story of my life.
+That's the story of my life.
+I always dreamed I'd get a happy ending.
+I always dreamed I'd get an ever after.
+If this is it, it blows.
+It blows.
+It blows.
+Story of my life.
+Always double crossed.
+Always in the woods.
+Always getting lost.
+Always on the ropes.
+Always up a creek.
+Always kicked around, and treated like a freak!
+That's the story of my life, Yes sir.That's the story of my life, Oy-vey!
+That's the story of my life.

+#### WHAT'S UP DULOC?
+Part 1

+All- Welcome to Duloc, Such a perfect town.
+Here we have some rules, Let us lay them down.
+Don't make waves, stay in line, and we'll get alog fine.
+Duloc is a perfect place.
+Please keep of the grass.
+Shine your shoes, wipe your...face.
+Duloc is, Duloc is, Duloc is a perfect place.

+WHAT'S UP DULOC?
+Part 2

+Group 1 (a-k)- Things are looking up here in Duloc.

+Group 2 (l-z)- Just take a look

+Group 1- The things he's cooking up here in Duloc.

+Group 2-  He likes to cook.

+All- A model that amazes.
+A plan with seven phases.
+Bum Bum Bum Bum.
+They're looking up.

+Boys- The ladies all look swell.

+Girls- The men are so dashing.

+All- Thanks to the new dress code, The fashions never clashing.
+He nonny nonny nonny no. The castly he had built is taller than the clifftops.
+A city like a postcard with a monorail and gift shops!

+Group 1 (a-k)- and so

+Group 2 (l-z)- and so

+Group 1- and so

+Group 2- and so

+All- and so.
+He taking aim!
+We're all the same!
+Conform us!

+Group 1- Things, are, looking, up

+Group 2- Things are looking up.
+Things are looking up.
+Things are looking up

+Group 1- here in Duloc

+Group 2- Ah!

+Group 1- here in Duloc

+Group 2- Ah!

+All- Up, up, up, up, up!

+#### WHAT'S UP, DULOC?
+Reprise
+All- Things are looking up!
+Things are looking up!
+Here in Duloc.
+Ah ah ah ah ah!

+#### FREAK FLAG
+All- Let your freak flag wave.
+Let your freak flag fly!
+Never take it down, never take it down.
+Raise it way up high!
+Let your freak flag fly!
+Let it fly...fly...fly.
+Ooh.
+No, no!
+Let your freak flag wave.
+Let your freak flag fly!
+Never take it down, never take it down.
+Raise it way up hight!
+Let your freak flag fly!
+What makes us special makes us strong.
+Let your freak flag wave.
+Let your freak flag fly!
+Never take it down, never take it down.
+Raise it way up high!
+Let your freak flag fly...Fly...Fly Fly Fly Fly!

+#### FINALE
+All- we have bold brand-new stories to be told. we will write them.
+We will tell them.
+You will hear them, you will smell them.
+This is our story. waht makes up special makes us strong!
+We are puppets, we are rabbits, we are hobbits, with bad habbits.
+We're a screwy but delighted crazy stew.
+We are different, and united.
+You are us and we are you.
+This is our story.
+This is our story.
+This is our story.
+The end!

+#### I'M A BELIEVER
+Group 1 (dulocians)- I thought love was only true in fairy tales.
+Meant for someone else, but not for me.

+Group 2 (fairytale)- Love was out to get me.
+That's the way it seems.
+Disappoinment haunted all my dreams.

+Group 1- And then I saw her face

+Group 2- I saw her face

+Group 1- Now I'm a believer

+Group 2- I saw her face

+Group 1- Not a trace

+Group 2- No, not a trace

+Group 1- Of doubt in my Reminder

+Group 2- In my Reminder

+Group 1- I'm in love.
+I'm a believer I couldn't leave her if I tried

+Group 2- Ooh, I can't leave

+All- hoop hoop.
+Oh yeah.
+Doo doo doo doo.
+Doo doo doo doo doo.
+I got rain, I got rain!

+Group 1 (fairytale)- Then I saw her face

+Group 2 (dulocians)- I saw his face

+Group 1- Now I'm a believer

+Group 2- I'm a believer

+Group 1- Not a trace

+Group 2- No, not a trace

+Group 1- Of doubt in my mind.

+Group 2- In my Reminder

+All- I believe!
+I believe!

+Group 1- I believe, I believe, I believe, I believe, I believe, I believe, I believe, I believe, I believe, I believe, I believe, I believe, I believe, I believe,

+Group 2- I...believe...I believe...I believe!

 [Shrek the Musical Jr. youtube video](https://youtu.be/A1Sxz4McvAQ)<br/>
 [Shrek the Musical Jr. soundtrack](https://youtu.be/7sqopU4V60w)